dantemogrim/Taloma-Hearsay/README.md

 1. Clone or fork this repository to your computer.
 2. Open up your terminal and `cd` into the project folder.
 3. Create a local server by using the following command: `php -S localhost:1337`
-4. Open in your browser, write the name of your localhost in the url followed by `index.php` and access the project from there.
+4. Open in your browser, write the name of your localhost in the url followed by `/index.php` and access the project from there.

 ## :computer: Testers